Warnings and Precautions

 Fat-Soluble Vitamin Deficiency: ALGS patients can have fat-soluble vitamin (FSV) deficiency (vitamins A, D, E, and K) at baseline, and LIVMARLI may affect absorption of FSV.
 In the main clinical trial, treatment emergent FSV deficiency was reported in 3 (10%) patients during 48 weeks of treatment.
 Obtain baseline serum levels and monitor during treatment, along with any clinical manifestations.
 Supplement if deficiency is observed.
 Consider discontinuing LIVMARLI if FSV deficiency persists or worsens despite adequate FSV supplementation.

 The most common adverse reactions (≥5%) are diarrhea, abdominal pain, vomiting, fat-soluble vitamin deficiency, liver test abnormalities, gastrointestinal bleeding and bone fractures.

 Administer bile acid binding resins at least 4 hours before or 4 hours after administration of LIVMARLI.

 A decrease in the absorption of OATP2B1 substrates (eg, statins) due to OATP2B1 inhibition by LIVMARLI in the GI tract cannot be ruled out.
 Consider monitoring the drug effects of OATP2B1 substrates as needed.

-LIVMARLI should be taken 30 minutes before the first meal of the day.
+LIVMARLI should be taken 30 minutes before a meal in the morning.
 The provided oral dosing dispenser must be used to accurately measure the dose.
-Any remaining LIVMARLI should be discarded 45 days after first opening the bottle.
+Any remaining LIVMARLI should be discarded 100 days after first opening the bottle.